piotrkrzyminski/collections/README.md

 # collections
-Simple library with generic collections
+This is simple java collections library with most used structures